Australia's snake variety

 Living with snakes

 Snakes are not naturally aggressive and always prefer to retreat.
 They will only attack humans if hurt or provoked - most bites occur when people try to kill or capture snakes.
 If you come across a snake in the bush, just calmly walk the other way.
-If you find a snake in your home or garden, and would like it removed, OEH may be able to give you contact details for a local herpetologist (or reptile and amphibian expert).
-Call your local NPWS office for more details.
+If you find a snake in your home or garden and would like it removed, contact a licensed herpetologist.

 If you are interested in keeping snakes, you can get a reptile licence from OEH.